sunanda3055/HandGestureAlexNet/README.md

-# Hand Gesture Recognition using modified AlexNet11 Layer model.
+A Novel Feature Fusion Technique for Robust Hand Gesture Recognition.